Meifeng1510/LuauDocs/LuauGarbageCollectorInDepth.md

 - **Memory Optimization Strategies**: Insights into how Luau handles weak references, minimizes memory fragmentation, and addresses memory pressure.
 - **Tuning and Configuration**: Practical guidance on using settings like the GC pacer, step size, multiplier, and goal to optimize garbage collection performance.
 - **Special Cases and Advanced Topics**: A closer look at how Luau processes weak tables, strings, threads, and upvalues, along with techniques to reduce GC pauses.
-- **Real-Time Applications**: Strategies for achieving low latency in interactive environments like games.

 By understanding these aspects, you'll gain the knowledge to optimize your applications for performance and memory efficiency within the Luau runtime.